 Almost every freshman’s first big test at PHC is Dr. Robert Spinney’s U.S. History exam – a well-known challenge to welcome new students into the world of PHC academics.
 To help ease the freshman nerves, a group of surviving sophomores buy soda, chips, and candy to leave in the dorms for all the freshmen.

-While PHC students all love each other, the men of Oak Hill (D4) and Red Hill (D5) have an intense rivalry, culminating each semester in a football game.
-The winning dorm’s team receives a trophy to be kept in their dorm’s lounge– until the next semester, when the other dorm is itching to win it back.
+While PHC students all love each other, the men of Oak Hill (D4) and Red Hill (D5) have a rivalry, culminating each semester in a football game.
+The winning dorm’s team receives a trophy to be kept in their dorm’s lounge until the next semester, when the other dorm is itching to win it back.